BA or BSc degree in Archaeology or a closely related discipline;

 Digital data and tools have become an indispensable element of current archaeological practice.
 Used correctly, they help to make the archaeological workflow more efficient, versatile, safe, and transparent.

-But digital archaeology is more than that.
-Recent developments in computational methods and techniques open up new ways of investigating the human past that have a transforming impact on how we gain and share archaeological knowledge.
+But Digital Archaeology is more than that.
+Recent developments in computational methods and techniques open up new ways of investigating the human past that have a transforming impact on how we create and share archaeological knowledge.
 Examples of these new approaches include:

-In this course, through a mix of lectures, practical exercises and reading/writing assignments, we will get acquainted with the theory and practice of some of these approaches.
+In this course, through a mix of lectures, practical exercises and reading/writing assignments, we will get acquainted with the theory and practice of selected approaches.
 The focus will be on current trends and challenges.

-We will furthermore discuss the nature and future of digital archaeology within the wider discipline.
-You will be required to write an essay on this topic during the course.
+We will furthermore discuss the role of Digital Archaeology within the wider discipline.
+You will be required to write an essay on this or a related topic during the course.
 The essays will serve as a starting point for a group discussion during the final class.

-This course is intended to give an overview of important sub-fields of digital archaeology.
-More in-depth, practical skills in selected methods and techniques can be acquired in other MSc courses, e.g. Quantitative Methods in Archaeology or elective courses.
+This course is intended to give a broad overview of Digital Archaeology and its sub-fields.
+In-depth practical skills can be acquired in other MSc courses, e.g. Quantitative Methods in Archaeology or Data Analysis with Python.

-Prior to or during each class, one of the topics listed above will be introduced through a lecture, followed by reading/writing or a practical assignment on the same topic.
-Then the students have 1 week to work on their assignments, sometimes in groups, until the next class during which the assignments will be presented and discussed.
+Prior to or during each class, one of the topics listed above will be introduced through a (pre-recorded) lecture, followed by reading/writing or a practical assignment on the same topic.
+Then the students have one week to work on their assignments, until the next class during which the assignments will be presented and discussed.
+Depending on the number of participants, the assignments might be group assignments.

-Give an overview of current trends in digital archaeology;
+Present an overview of current trends in Digital Archaeology;

-Form an informed opinion on the nature and future of digital archaeology on a theoretical level, and present and substantiate it in writing as well as in a group discussion.
+Form an informed opinion on the role of Digital Archaeology on a theoretical level, and present and substantiate it in writing as well as in a group discussion.

 Course schedule details can be found in MyTimetable.